mSvcBench/muBench/README.md

 Let's face it.
 If you ever stumbled upon simulating microservices, you made your life miserable trying.
 This project aims at facilitating this process.
-Thanks to its modular design, you can perform, if you feel confident enough, the following steps individually:
+Thanks to its modular design you can perform the following steps individually:

 1. Create the Microservice Mesh (Service Mesh)
 2. Establish the behaviour of each service (Work Model)